master0000blaster/get-them-deathstars/README.md

 Can you get em all? :)

-"Get them Death Stars is a silly game written for fun as a way to explore both React and Babylon js.
+"Get them Death Stars" is a silly game written for fun as a way to explore both React and Babylon js.

 A: roll left <br/>
 D: roll right <br/>